THOMASELOVE/431-classes-2023/class04/README.md

         - Labs turned in more than 12 but less than 48 hours after the deadline lose 30% of available points.
         - Labs turned in more than 48 hours after the deadline will receive no credit.
     - If you are having a problem that prevents you from turning in the Lab within 48 hours of the deadline, *then* you should contact Dr. Love by email, ideally **well before** the Lab is due.
+4. So far, no one (but me) has asked a [question on Campuswire](https://campuswire.com/).
+I'll take a minute to be sure you all know how to do so, with Lab 1 coming up.

 ## Ten More Interesting/Fun Facts about Students in this semester's 431 class